-Paper 1: Written examination (2h 30 mins): 40%
+Paper 1: Written examination (2 hours 30 mins): Weighting 40%

 Externally assessed

 Candidates answer questions relating to a devised piece they have developed and performed to an audience and two pre-release play extracts.

 - Section A (30 marks): Up to eight short answer and extended response questions on the extract from the first play.
 All questions are answered - Section B (25 marks): Answer two extended response questions on the prerelease extract from the second play - Section C (25 marks): Answer two extended response questions on the devised piece.